banypakha/classification-price/README.md

 # classification-price
-This is a classification problem
+This is a classification problem.
+The dataset was taken from kaggle. https://www.kaggle.com/iabhishekofficial/mobile-price-classification